22cans/CascadeRepos/README.md

-# Cascade Repository
+# Cascade
 ​
-The Cascade Repository is a flexible and extensible repository pattern implementation that allows cascading operations across multiple repositories in a chain.
+Cascade is a flexible and extensible repository pattern implementation that allows cascading operations across multiple repositories in a chain.
 It provides a convenient way to work with layered data access, caching, and synchronization strategies.
 ​
 ## Overview​

-The Cascade Repository follows the repository pattern and introduces the concept of cascading operations.
+Cascade follows the repository pattern and introduces the concept of cascading operations.
 It allows retrieving and storing data in a chain of repositories, where each repository has the option to delegate operations to the next repository in the chain.
 ​
-The main benefits of using the Cascade Repository are:​
+The main benefits of using Cascade are:​

-- **Layered caching:** The Cascade Repository enables efficient caching strategies by providing options to read and write data to various cache repositories such as memory cache and Redis.
+- **Layered caching:** Cascade enables efficient caching strategies by providing options to read and write data to various cache repositories such as memory cache and Redis.

-- **Flexible data access:** The Cascade Repository allows chaining multiple data access repositories, such as DynamoDB, SQL databases, or other custom repositories, and provides a unified interface to work with the data.
+- **Flexible data access:** Cascade allows chaining multiple data access repositories, such as DynamoDB, SQL databases, or other custom repositories, and provides a unified interface to work with the data.

-- **Easy extensibility:** The Cascade Repository can be extended with custom repositories by implementing the `ICascadeRepository<T, K>` interface.
+- **Easy extensibility:** Cascade can be extended with custom repositories by implementing the `ICascadeRepository<T, K>` interface.
 ​
 ## Features​

-- **Cascading operations:** The Cascade Repository supports cascading operations across multiple repositories.
+- **Cascading operations:** Cascade supports cascading operations across multiple repositories.
 When retrieving data, it searches the repositories in the chain until it finds the desired item, updating the downstream repositories if needed.
 When storing data, it propagates the changes to the previous repositories in the chain.

 - **Skip reading/writing:** Repositories in the chain can be configured to skip reading or writing operations, allowing fine-grained control over caching and data synchronization.

-- **Key adaptation:** The Cascade Repository supports key adaptation functions that can be used to adapt keys before accessing the repositories, enabling key transformation and customization.
+- **Key adaptation:** Cascade supports key adaptation functions that can be used to adapt keys before accessing the repositories, enabling key transformation and customization.

 ## Getting Started

 ### Installation

-The Cascade Repository library is available as a NuGet package.
+The Cascade library is available as a NuGet package.
 You can install it using the NuGet Package Manager or by using the .NET CLI.

 ```shell
 dotnet add package CascadeRepository